playframework/play-generated-docs/manual/working/scalaGuide/main/tests/ScalaFunctionalTestingWithScalaTest.md

 @[scalafunctionaltest-oneserverpertest](code/oneserverpertest/ExampleSpec.scala)

 The `OneServerPerSuite` and `OneServerPerTest` traits provide the port number on which the server is running as the `port` field.
-By default this is 19001, however you can change this either overriding `port` or by setting the system property `testserver.port`.
+By default this is a random port, however you can change this either overriding `port` or by setting the system property `testserver.port`.
 This can be useful for integrating with continuous integration servers, so that ports can be dynamically reserved for each build.

 You can also customize the `Application` by overriding `app`, as demonstrated in the previous examples.